Find your next startup in San Francisco with more signal, less noise

 • “It can be tricky for ex-founders to find great companies to work for - Richard and dynamism team went to extreme lengths to support me to successfully land the perfect next role.
 Dynamism's network is epic and no surprise they've become the go-to for technical Y Combinator alum exploring new opportunities.“ - Technical YC founder (Alum)

 • “Richard’s been backing ambitious founders forever—he even prepped me for YC in 2019.
 He has an uncanny eye for high-agency people.
-We just hired an ex-Unicorn operator to build out a new function referred to Dynamism, the kind of candidate who could walk into any startup they wanted.” - Luke H, Head of Growth ElevenLabs.com, Prv Co-founder Fella (YC W20) now at $20m ARR, Head of Product at PostHog
+We just hired an ex-Unicorn operator to build out a new function referred to Dynamism, the kind of candidate who could walk into any startup they wanted.” - Luke Harris, Head of Growth ElevenLabs.com Previous Co-founder Fella (YC W20) now at $20m ARR, Head of Product at PostHog

 • “Before I worked with Dynamism, I always felt like I had to apologize for wanting a perfect fit.
 But Richard helped me realize it’s okay to keep the bar high and say, ‘No, this candidate isn’t right.’
-It was actually pretty transformative for me as a founder.” - Natasha B, CEO Founder SnapMagic.com (YC backed, AI-platform used by 1.5m engineers at orgs incl.
-Nasa, Apple and McLaren 🏎️ )
+It was actually pretty transformative for me as a founder.” - Natasha Baker, CEO Founder SnapMagic.com (YC backed, AI-platform used by 1.5m engineers at orgs incl.
+NASA, Apple and McLaren 🏎️)

 ⚙️ How it works